Win-Myint/DailyPlanner/README.md

-# DailyPlanner

 # Objective
 - To gain more practical experience with HTML, CSS, and Javascript
-- Broaden my knowledge within HTML5 latest features
+- Broaden my knowledge within HTML5 latest features webstorage
 - Explore and learn new skills

 # Project Requirements